Department of Psychology (Harvard University)

-The Department of Psychology at Harvard University is an academic department in Cambridge, Massachusetts, United States, that is part of the Harvard Faculty of Arts and Sciences.
+The Department of Psychology is an academic department within the Faculty of Arts and Sciences at Harvard University in Cambridge, Massachusetts, United States.

 This department offers Bachelor's, Master's and Doctorate degrees in Psychology.
 Current research at the department focuses on clinical, cognitive, developmental, and social psychology.
 Notable psychologists that have been affiliated with the department include William James, B. F. Skinner, Gordon Allport, Jerome Bruner, George Miller, and Henry Murray, among others included.
-The department ranks as one of the top psychology departments in the United States and the world.

 History

 Psychology at Harvard was originally very closely tied to the philosophy department.
 Philosopher William James introduced concepts of psychology as a new meaning of developing a system to understand education.
 From 1874 to 1875, James began teaching psychology and formed the first psychology laboratory in America.
 James continued to lecture on this "new psychology" and formed the book Talks to Teachers on Psychology, considered the first widely accepted psychology textbook.
 In 1878, G. Stanley Hall, a graduate student of James at Harvard, was the first student to receive a PhD in psychology in the United States.
 Starting in 1892, Hugo Münsterberg became a professor of psychology and directed the psychological laboratory.

 During the early 20th century, Harvard's psychological studies and research were still under the philosophical department.
 A psychological clinic opened in 1927 under the direction of Morton Prince, who would be followed by Henry A. Murray beginning in 1928.
 Edwin Boring, with the approval of Harvard President James B. Conant, helped establish a separate psychology department in 1934 that became completely autonomous in 1936.
 The formation of a department apart from the philosophy program allowed more independent research in psychology and a greater focus on experimental psychology.

 When Gordon Allport held the chair of the psychology department, the Faculty of Arts and Sciences allowed for the formation of the Department of Social Relations in 1946, which became an interdisciplinary collaboration among the academic areas of anthropology, sociology and psychology.
 With this division, the psychology department was left to exclusively conduct experimental research, while the social relations department focused on social, anthropological and clinical research.
 Training for clinical psychology was discontinued at the psychology department in 1967.
 The interdisciplinary social relations department began to dissipate with the formation of the Department of Sociology in 1970.
 Still, in 1972 the Department of Psychology and Social Relations recombined the areas of psychology for a few years.
 Only in 1986 did psychology become completely independent of sociology, when the psychology department acquired its current name, the Department of Psychology.